Photo from Unsplash

 Morning

-Stand up! stand up for Jesus!
+"Stand up!
+Stand up for Jesus!

 The strife will not be long;

-This day the noise of battle,
+This day, the noise of battle,

-The next the victor’s song—
+The next, the victor’s song—"

-To him who overcomes,
+To those who overcome,

 A crown of life shall be;

-He with the King of glory
+And with the King of glory,

 Evening